Information for Parents

 The Haven Recovery Residence offers recovery support services and recreation and social activities for students who are committed to their college education while learning to lead a full and satisfying recovery lifestyle.
 Staffed by a dedicated Haven Program Director and live-in House Managers who are students in recovery themselves, parents can be assured that their student is living in a safe, supportive and secure environment.

-Your student will need to have required textbooks for the courses in which s/he is enrolled.
-S/he can order go to the USF Bookstore in University Center, order the books online, or even rent textbooks.
-Shop the bookstore.
+Your student will need to have required textbooks for the courses in which they are enrolled.
+They can go to the USF Bookstore in University Center, order the books online, or even rent textbooks.

 You can view what books are required for each course and even find the ISBN numbers in the online schedule of classes.
 Find course materials and select “View Book Info” to view required books for that course.